 Recognition of Excellence

-The faculty selects outstanding students for awards sponsored by Harvard University, Brown University, Dartmouth College, Smith College, Hamilton College, Holy Cross College, Rensselaer Polytechnic Institute and The Bausch and Lomb Company.
+The faculty selects outstanding students for awards sponsored by Harvard University, Princeton University, University of Chicago, University of Virginia, Brown University, Dartmouth College, Smith College, Holy Cross College, Rensselaer Polytechnic Institute and The Bausch and Lomb Company.
 The highest academic award given at graduation, The Aurelian Award, is sponsored by The Aurelian Honor Society of Yale University.

 In the Senior year, qualified students compete for national recognition and college scholarships through the National Merit Scholarship Competition.
 The faculty selects one senior to compete for the Morehead Scholarship at the University of North Carolina and another for the Jefferson Scholarship at the University of Virginia.

 See the latest course offerings in each department.